Dart-Code/Website/_docs/settings.md

 ## dart.analyzerObservatoryPort
 The port number to be used for the Dart analysis server observatory.

+## dart.devToolsLogFile
+The path to a low-traffic log file for the Dart DevTools service.

 ## dart.extensionLogFile
 The path to a low-traffic log file for basic extension and editor issues.
 For more information on capturing these logs, see [Extension Logging](/docs/logging/#extension).